Valkyrie-finance/Crypto-pair-comparison/README.md

 # Crypto Pair Comparison Tool

-This tool analyzes and compares cryptocurrency pairs for trading strategies, including beta-neutral and delta-neutral approaches.
+This tool analyzes and compares two different crypto symbols performance relative to each other and BTC price.
+It also calculates the beta of the coins relative to BTC and compare between beta-neutral and delta-neutral approaches.
 It fetches historical price data from Binance, Hyperliquid, and Yahoo Finance, and provides statistical analysis and trading recommendations.

 ## Features
 - Beta calculation relative to BTC